On surjectivity in tensor triangular geometry: Abstract

 \section{Abstract}

-We prove that a jointly conservative family of geometric functors between rigidly-compactly generated tensor triangulated categories induces a surjective map on spectra.
-From this we deduce a fiberwise criterion for Balmer's comparison map to be a homeomorphism.
-This gives short alternative proofs of the Hopkins--Neeman theorem and Lau's theorem for the trivial action.
+We prove that a jointly conservative family of geometric functors between rigidly-compactly generated tensor triangulated categories induces a surjective map on Balmer spectra.
+From this we deduce a fiberwise criterion for Balmer's comparison map to be a continuous bijection.
+This gives short alternative proofs of the Hopkins--Neeman theorem and its generalization, due to Lau, to the case of a finite group acting trivially on an affine scheme.